Full Moon on

 Moon before ascending node

-12 days after descending node on 25 August 2006 at 21:34 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 8 September 2006 at 11:01 in ♓ Pisces.
+12 days after descending node on 25 August 2006 at 21:34 in ♍ Virgo the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 8 September 2006 at 11:01 in ♓ Pisces.

 Moon after southern standstill

-4 days since the previous standstill on 2 September 2006 at 13:11 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.705°, the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠28.725° at the point of next northern standstill on 15 September 2006 at 01:28 in ♊ Gemini.
+4 days since the last southern standstill on 2 September 2006 at 13:11 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.705° the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠28.725° at the point of next northern standstill on 15 September 2006 at 01:28 in ♊ Gemini.

 Sun-Earth-Moon syzygy